petrakol/blockxpand-icp/README.md

   falls below 0.5 T, logging each refill in stable memory
 - Ledger metadata and LP caches persist across upgrades via stable memory, so deployments start warm
+- Operational metrics (cycle balance, query and heartbeat counts) are exposed via the `get_metrics` endpoint
 - Wasm builds compile cleanly with no warnings
 - `deploy.sh` spins up a replica using a temporary identity so local tests never leak a mnemonic